 In reality, you should never get close to that.
 We’ve seen that even in studies, medical professionals only use 60-100 mg of iron per day.

-Most supplements have 18-30 mg per serving, so you’ll likely want to take 3-4 per day if you have a significant deficiency.
+Most supplements have 18-30 mg per serving, so you’ll likely want to take at most 3-4 per day if you have a significant deficiency (although you should get direction from a doctor in this case).

 If you need help finding a good supplement, I’ve written a detailed guide to the best plant-based iron supplements that you may find useful.